Establish Your Committee

-All thesis committees require a chair and at least one committee member from the student’s department/school.
-Dissertation committees require a chair and at least two committee members from the student’s department/school.
-In all cases, the chair, and majority of committee members should come from the student's department/school.
+- All thesis committees require a minimum of two people, a chair from the student’s department/school and at least one other committee member.
+Dissertation committees require a minimum of 3 people, a chair from the student’s department/school and at least two other committee members.
+In all cases, the chair and majority of committee members should come from the student's department/school and have full graduate faculty status.
 Inquire with your department to learn your required number of members.

 Under the direction of the committee chair you will prepare the proposal, establish a meeting, and present the proposal to the entire committee.
 In your research proposal meeting you will lay out your intended line of research, identify its scope, explain your research protocol, and establish a timeline for your study.
 A few tips for the proposal process:

 - The Proposal Approval form is to be completed and signed by the committee.
 This form requires a completed copyright checklist.

 - Research involving human subjects, live vertebrate animals, and biohazardous materials is overseen by the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee (IACUC), and the Institutional Biosafety Committee (IBC) respectively.
 Consult your committee and/or the Office of Research Ethics & Compliance.
 Failure to receive the required approval may delay your research and may even result in the inability to use any data you may have collected.
 You may complete the appropriate research approval forms either before the proposal meeting or after.
 Keep in mind that your committee may change your methodology during the meeting.
 A change in methodology means a change to the above listed research approval forms.